David Attenborough: A Life in Television

 Inspired by new tech

-As a former controller of BBC2, Attenborough commissioned programmes ranging from influential documentary series The Ascent of Man to music show The Old Grey Whistle Test.
+As a former controller of BBC2, Attenborough notably commissioned programmes ranging from influential documentary series The Ascent of Man to music show The Old Grey Whistle Test.
 But he’s best known for his huge contribution to global audiences’ understanding of the natural world.

 “Almost every series has been stimulated by a particular technical advance,” he said.